vinland-technology/flict-obsolete/README.md

 # NEWS

-***flict is currently under heavy development based on focused on one company's needs and requirements.
+***flict is currently under heavy development focused on one company's needs and requirements.
 It may be hard to find a stable version.
 If you want to get in touch, drop an email to hesa _aT= sandklef.com***

 # Introduction